 Fresh Cherry Sauce for ice cream, cheesecake, and more ~ no cans, no jars, nothing frozen ~ just Mother Nature’s finest, and it takes just minutes to make (ok, you have to pit the cherries, but, come on, that’s fun!)
 Spoon it over a scoop of ice cream, use it to top your best homemade cheesecake, or just eat it all by itself with a spoon.

 Cherry sauce is a simple cooked sauce made with fresh pitted cherries, a little sugar, lemon juice, and cornstarch.
 The result is fruit that has gone from fresh and delicious to va-va-VOOM.

 It’s that time of year and I’m getting dizzy from all the fresh fruit tumbling into season ~ I recently got a shipment of gorgeous cherries from the NorthWest Cherry Growers, they send me cherries every year right about now which immediately puts me into cherry overdrive.
 While the California cherry season is just finishing up, the Northwest is just getting started ~ how lucky are we that this great country of ours has such diverse growing regions?

-I think this is a good starter cherry recipe because it’s so easy and so versatile.
+Cherry sauce is a perfect starter cherry recipe because it’s so easy and so versatile.
 Basically you can turn any dessert into a celebration of summer with a few spoonfuls of this luscious sauce.
 And I’ve said this before but lightly cooking fruit brings out such intense flavor, this sauce is like fresh cherries on steroids.

-How to make fresh cherry dessert sauce (it takes about 10 minutes):
+how to make fresh cherry sauce (it takes about 10 minutes)

-- You’ll need a couple of pounds of fresh pitted cherries
+- a couple of pounds of fresh pitted cherries

 Put the cherries in the pan along with a little water and some sugar.
 Stir to dissolve the sugar and bring the mixture up to a boil.